KannonZenetism/zenetism-field-physics/zenetism/mpx/awareness-spectrum-and-its-inverse-arc.md

 At **L₅ / IL₅**, the first hypostatic awareness polarity appears — two poles at one register, held non-fused.

 - **L₅ — EOB (Essence of Being / 🛤️ Theon):** **awareness**, the +1 pole — supernal, luminous, pre-reflexive; the first centropic hypostasis, prior to the Soul / Mind distinction.
 Non-reflexive does not imply non-discernment: awareness at L₅ is the most integrated mode, not the least capable.
-- **IL₅ — VOS (Void of Self / 🕷️ Nekron):** **non-awareness**, the −1 pole — inverse awareness; the Void of Self.
-This is not simple unconsciousness, and not proto-awareness.
+- **IL₅ — VOS (Void of Self / 🕷️ Nekron):** **inverse awareness / Non-Awareness**, the −1 pole — not simple unconsciousness, and not proto-awareness.
 It is awareness voided at the same register where Theon gathers awareness into coherent presence.

 The two are not at different depths.
 They are the two poles of one hypostatic awareness spectrum.